Old Stuff Warning

 The May 2000 Linux Journal features a Python supplement with articles

-by Guido and Eric Raymond; the cover shot shows a naked guy seated in
+the cover shot shows a naked individual seated outdoors in front of a

 - Python shows up in the Doctor Fun cartoon,